schuchert/wikispaces/pages/FitNesse.Tutorials.2.md

 |P1  |E1     |9      |5/17/2008|7:00      |60     |
 ```

 The goal of this table is to create several entires in the program schedule.
-However, the Fixture as written from the [[FitNesse.Tutorials.2|previous tutorial]] performs the actual creation in the **created()** method.
+However, the Fixture as written from the [previous tutorial]({{ site.pagesurl}}/FitNesse.Tutorials.2) performs the actual creation in the **created()** method.
 We have a few options:
 * Just add the created? column with blank cells.
 This will get the record created and let us know for sure everything worked.
 * Add an execute method to make the creation happen without having to add the column.
 * Add the created? column with true values.
 This will verify that your data set is not in error.